Toygarr/Toygarr/README.md

 Natural Language Processing
 ```

-My	strictly confidential plan is that creating a difference in computational neuroscience. <br/> Research is all we need, and being better than yesterday.
+My	strictly confidential plan is that creating a difference in neuroscience. <br/> Research is all we need, and being better than yesterday.

  _____